 Definition of Website

 A website is the group of web pages which are placed in a location on the internet and accessed through a web address.
 Content on a website is globally visible, publically used, remains same for the different individuals.
 Users need not to login for accessing the website.
 The user can perform any specific task, and the website supports it.

 A website could be industry-specific, product specific or services specific etc.; these websites are intended to educate their site visitors about their industry, products or services information.
 There is no use of a personalized database, and the website does not usually reference it.

 Definition of Portal

 A web portal is a typical knowledge management system that delivers the facility for organisation or companies to build, share, interchange and reuse knowledge.
 It is the private location on the internet retrieved through a unique URL (web address), and probably login id and password.
 Web portal content is login protected and user specific and its interface could be public and private.

 It allows access to multiple user roles.
 Contents in a web portal are dynamic and changed frequently.
 The visibility of one content changes from person to person which means a content could be unique to a user based on group member settings.
 Contents are collected from the different and diverse sources.

 Portals can be divided into two classes: Horizontal portals (Horizontal Enterprise Portals) and vertical portals (Vertical Enterprise Portals).

 - Horizontal portals are analogous to a public website which tries to deliver every type of service that its users may need.

-- Vertical portals provide organization-specific information in a user-centric way.
+- Vertical portals work in a user-centric manner and deliver information that is organization-specific.

 Key Differences Between Website and Portal

 - A website is a set of interlinked web pages hosted from the same domain, which can be accessed through a web address.
 As against a portal is a custom-made website which involves information from a broad class of sources in a persistent manner.

 - A portal is usually user-centric whereas a website is owned by an organization or company etc.